xinhari/hari/README.md

 - **api:** An api gateway which acts as a single entry point for the frontend with dynamic request routing using service discovery.

-- **bot:** A slack bot which enables you to query and interact with Micro directly from within slack.
+- **bot:** A slack bot which enables you to query and interact with Hari directly from within slack.
 It's great for ChatOps.

 - **cli:** Access services via the terminal.
 Every good developer tool needs a CLI as a defacto standard for operating a system.